completium/archetype-multisig/README.md

 A lambda value is an anonymous function that can be stored, passed as an argument to a function or an entry point, and executed programmatically.

-Passing a lambda value rather than a list of operations is necessary because in Michleson there is no literal for operations; operations are only obtained with the *transfer* instruction.
+Passing a lambda value rather than a list of operations is necessary because in Michleson there is no literal for operations (for security reason); operations are only obtained with the *transfer* instruction.

 A proposal also has an expiration duration; it cannot be executed beyond the expiration date, which is the date of proposal plus the expiration duration.